AgrYpn1a/cpp-template/README.md

 ### How to contribute?
 1. Make sure you have cloned the repo with `git clone https://github.com/rtojagic/cpp-template.git`.
 2. Now, find the issue you want to solve, for example let's see issue [#4](https://github.com/rtojagic/cpp-template/issues/4).
 Figure out a reasonable and short name, in this example it could be `ps_bootstrap` and make a new branch with that name using `git checkout -b ps_bootstrap`.
 3. Add and commit your files.
+Please leave a descriptive commit message :)
 4. Make a pull request and wait for the approval or change requests.

 Thanks!